liu00david/helloworld_ghpages/README.md

 9. Go to the Github UI and see your latest changes to your files.
 10. Go to **Settings**, then on the left sidebar go to **Pages**.
 In the dropdown menu for **Source**, select **Deploy from a branch**, then **gh-pages**.
 Click **Save**.
 11. Near the top-middle of the page, click on **Actions**.
 See the page actions jobs that are running (should show yellow dots).
 12. Once the jobs complete (are green), visit your website on Github pages, which should be at `https://YOURGITHUBUSERNAME.github.io/YOURPROJECTNAME`.
+All done!